 No trip out west is complete without a trip to see one of Presidio County’s biggest draws, the mysterious Marfa Lights.
 The eerie “ghost lights” or orbs appear on the horizon on the shoulder of Highway 290.
+Adding to the creep factor, the Marfa Lights viewing platform is just North of the old abandoned army airfield.
 Though the lights have been the subject of heated debate and wild-eyed wonder for decades, no one has been able to definitively prove the origin of the lights.

 In the daylight, you’re likely to see a herd of pronghorn roaming.
 The animals are part of a restoration effort to bring pronghorn back to West Texas after the pronghorn population dropped to about 2,000 about a decade ago.